 Honoring Watchmen on the Wall: This year, due to the large number of people who have completed the 6 session seminar, we are commissioning Watchmen of the Wall (WOW) differently.
 A group of about 20 will have their names called each session.
 As their name is called, they will be presented with their certificate and Watchman on the Wall pin.
 The Certificate is signed by Jane Hansen Hoyt and Asher Intrater.
 The pin is a replica of the official seal of Jerusalem, a gold lion of Judah on a blue background.

 The formal oath of a Watchman on the Wall will be administered by Sandy Wezowicz at 4:00 on Thursday afternoon, September 12th, at the Haas Promenade, a beautiful park overlooking the Old City and the Walls of Jerusalem.
-Everyone who is still in the city in invited to join those participating in the Aglow Israel tour for the swearing of the oath followed by communion and prayer led by our President Jane Hansen Hoyt.
+Everyone who is still in the city is invited to join those participating in the Aglow Israel tour for the swearing of the oath followed by communion and prayer led by our President Jane Hansen Hoyt.

 (Jane will come to the podium to read the names)